Policies and Procedures

 Weekly: Students will receive weekly recognition from teachers, receiving rewards within the classroom plan.
 During weekly morning meetings, administrators will pull Star Bucks for rewards and prizes.

-Monthly: Students will have the opportunity to participate in PBIS activities and pep rallies.
+Monthly: Students will have the opportunity to participate in LIM/PBIS activities and pep rallies.
 Students can be nominated for a Good News Call from administrators.
 Students can also be nominated for the monthly character award and recognized during morning meetings.

 DISCIPLINE CONSEQUENCES

-MINOR INFRACTIONS
+MINOR REFERRALS

 IN SCHOOL SUPPORT